yediong/yediong/README.md

 **Future Aspirations:**

-I am passionate about **Embodied AI** and intend to conduct advanced research in this field to drive innovative solutions and applications. 🚀
+I am passionate about **Embodied AI** combined with **LLM** and intend to conduct advanced research in this field to drive innovative solutions and applications. 🚀

 I am eager to connect with fellow professionals, researchers, and enthusiasts in the Automation and AI communities.
 Feel free to reach out to me via email at [yth040313@gmail.com](mailto:yth040313@gmail.com) 📧 to discuss potential collaborations or shared interests.